Non-threaded

 "Walking forward, he notices her clenched fists."

-These include a present participle (what you get when "ing" form of a verb becomes a modifier) and any other modifiers (like "forward" in this case)
+These include a present participle (what you get when the "ing" form of a verb becomes a modifier) and any other modifiers (like "forward" in this case)

 They can modify nouns: "Walking forward, he notices her clenched fists."/"Noticing her clench her fists, he walks forward."/"Clenching her fists, she watches him step forward."
 All of these examples tell you something the subject, "he" (or "she", in the last example), is doing, beyond the action.